 - X-ray—also called radiography, this uses a very little amount of ionizing radiation to create pictures of your body’s organs, bones, and blood vessels.
 The oldest form of medical imaging, it is often used to diagnose fractured bones and look for injury or infection.
 Sometimes we use X-rays with an iodine-based contrast material to make it easier to see what is going on.

-Having radiology services onsite at Mount Sinai Downtown-Union Square speeds up diagnosis, decreases the stress of waiting, and helps us get you in to see the right specialist as quickly as possible for the personalized treatment that Mount Sinai doctors are known for.
+Having radiology services onsite at Mount Sinai-Union Square speeds up diagnosis, decreases the stress of waiting, and helps us get you in to see the right specialist as quickly as possible for the personalized treatment that Mount Sinai doctors are known for.